neheller/awesome-abdomen/README.md

 ### Uterus

 Also known as the womb, the uterus is an organ of the female reproductive system.
-The superior end (the fundus) is connected to the fallopian tubes while the inferior end (the cervix) opes to the vagina.
+The superior end (the fundus) is connected to the fallopian tubes while the inferior end (the cervix) opens to the vagina.
 [Wikipedia](https://en.wikipedia.org/wiki/Uterus)

 **Conditions & Open Data**